Battle of Meelick Island: Background

-The battle
+Battle

 Soldiers were posted to overlook the ford that the English would have to cross in order to attack the Irish entrenchments on Meelick Island.
 Axtell however launched an attack as the light was fading on the evening of 25 October.
 The fighting was initially fierce, with clubbed muskets being used in close quarter fighting and soon the Irish were driven from the forward post guarding the ford.
 After the Parliamentarians gained a foothold on the island, the Irish were routed.
 Several hundred Irish soldiers were killed in the battle, many drowning in the waters of the Shannon as they tried to escape.
 The English captured Clanricarde's baggage train, including weapons, tents and many horses, though Burke himself escaped.
 The castle and posts taken by the Irish on the eastern side of the Shannon were quickly recaptured by the victorious Parliamentarians.

 The rout at Meelick Island was a major blow to the Connacht Irish army, comparable to the loss of the Leinster army at Rathmines or the defeat of the Ulster army at Scarrifholis a few months before.
 Clanricarde attempted to put an army back together in subsequent months, but after this defeat he had great difficulty.
 After the battle it was alleged that Axtell's soldiers had executed many of the Irish soldiers after a promise of quarter.
 As a result, Axtell was court-martialled by Ireton and ordered to return to England.